 There are endless opportunities on how to approach The Resistance – and no two games will ever be the same.
 Even if you play against the same people, you will always learn something new and adapt, trying to use new tricks.

 Skill factor: Some roles have limited options, while others (like Doppelganger) are more complex.
 Some social deduction skills are needed for the day phase.

 Luck factor: Sometimes you feel your fate is sealed by the role you received and it is not much you can do.
 But a new game is always only minutes away …

 One Night Ultimate Werewolf is, unlike its name, a very short game.
 It’s all about the roles that players receive with their cards.
-In a three-player game, you need six role cards, so that 3 cards are always left in the center of the table (to avoid predictability).
-If more players play or you want more complexity, add more cards.
+In a three-player game, you need six role cards, so 3 cards are always left in the center of the table (to avoid predictability).
+If more players play or you want more complexity, just add more cards.

 The roles are two types: the villager’s team and the werewolf team.
 16 cards are included: 2 Werewolves, 2 Masons, Seer, Robber, Troublemaker, Drunk, Insomniac, Doppelganger, Tanner, Hunter, Minion, and 3 Villagers.

 The game is split into two phases, the night and day phases.